Infineon/http-server/README.md

 This library is supported on both ModusToolbox&trade; and Mbed OS frameworks.
 The section below provides information on how to build the library in those framework.

 ### ModusToolbox&trade;

 - A set of pre-defined configuration files have been bundled with the wifi-mw-core library for FreeRTOS, lwIP, and mbed TLS.
 Review the configuration and make the required adjustments.
 See the "Quick Start" section in [README.md](https://github.com/Infineon/wifi-mw-core/blob/master/README.md).
+-  If the application is using bundle library then the configuration files are in the bundle library.
+For example if the application is using Wi-Fi core freertos lwip mbedtls bundle library, the configuration files are in wifi-core-freertos-lwip-mbedtls/configs folder.
+Similarly if the application is using Ethernet Core FreeRTOS lwIP mbedtls library, the configuration files are in ethernet-core-freertos-lwip-mbedtls/configs folder.
 - Define following COMPONENTS in the application's makefile for the HTTP Server Library.
-For additional information, see the "Quick Start" section in [README.md](https://github.com/Infineon/wifi-mw-core/blob/master/README.md).
   ```
     COMPONENTS=FREERTOS MBEDTLS LWIP SECURE_SOCKETS
   ```